What is “Zero Waste”?

 - They affect the human nervous system, can lead to cancer, developmental problems in children, and impact the functions of the liver, brain and immune system

-- What’s more, old refrigerators contain materials that can be harmful to your health, including mercury, polyurethane foam insulation, used oil, refrigerants, and PCBs (polychlorinated biphenyls).
+- Old refrigerators may contain toxic materials harmful to your health, such as mercury, polyurethane foam insulation, used oil, refrigerants, and PCBs (polychlorinated biphenyls).

-But managing leaks and properly disposing of our old refrigerators, dehumidifiers and air conditioners isn’t difficult.
+But managing leaks and properly disposing of our old refrigerators, dehumidifiers and air conditioners is very doable.
 In fact, your electric utility will remove your refrigerator at no cost to you.
 Central Hudson and NYSEG will:

 - Recycle the refrigerator’s glass, plastic & steel